-The Tailored Plan will be required to prioritize assignment to an AMH+ practice or CMA to the maximum extent possible, given capacity.
+The Tailored Plan/PIHP will be required to prioritize assignment to an AMH+ practice or CMA to the maximum extent possible, given capacity.
 In order to make assignments in a person-centered way:

-- The Tailored Plan will be required to take into account existing provider assignment to an AMH+ practice or an existing treatment relationship with a CMA within the Tailored Plan's network and give preference to that provider when making a Tailored Care Management assignment, unless there is a specific cause not to do so such as instances of conflicts of interest for Innovations and TBI waiver enrollees and individuals using 1915(i) benefits. - The Tailored Plan will be required to take into account the member's medical complexity as well as behavioral health and I/DD complexity when making a Tailored Care Management assignment.
-In cases where children with medical complexity are receiving primary care through an AMH+ practice, the Tailored Plan will be required to give that AMH+ practice preference when assigning the member to a care management approach. - The Tailored Plan will be required to take into account the geographic location of the member to ensure reasonable accessibility when making a care management assignment. - The Tailored Plan will be required to ensure that there is capacity at an AMH+ practice or CMA before assigning a member to that AMH+ practice or CMA for care management.
+- The Tailored Plan/PIHP will be required to take into account existing provider assignment to an AMH+ practice or an existing treatment relationship with a CMA within the plans' network and give preference to that provider when making a Tailored Care Management assignment, unless there is a specific cause not to do so such as instances of conflicts of interest for Innovations and TBI waiver enrollees and individuals using 1915(i) services. - The Tailored Plan/PIHP will be required to take into account the member's medical complexity as well as behavioral health and I/DD complexity when making a Tailored Care Management assignment.
+In cases where children with medical complexity are receiving primary care through an AMH+ practice, the Tailored Plan will be required to give that AMH+ practice preference when assigning the member to a care management approach. - The Tailored Plan/PIHP will be required to take into account the geographic location of the member to ensure reasonable accessibility when making a care management assignment. - The Tailored Plan/PIHP will be required to ensure that there is capacity at an AMH+ practice or CMA before assigning a member to that AMH+ practice or CMA for care management.
 AMH+ practices and CMAs may set limits on their care management panel sizes (i.e., decline assignments based on capacity).
-The Tailored Plan will be required to ensure that AMH+ practices and CMAs do not select members of their panel based on acuity tier.
+The Tailored Plan/PIHP will be required to ensure that AMH+ practices and CMAs do not select members of their panel based on acuity tier. - The Tailored Plan/PIHP will be required to distribute members of all acuity levels25 across AMH+ practices, CMAs, and plan-based care management rather than group members into one approach or another solely on the basis of acuity.